jedijf/CallGrid/README.md

 PERFECT chance to API and Python

-CallGrid API is Callook
+CallGrid API is Callook.info

-CallGridGet is different API (hamdb)
+CallGridGet is different API (hamdb.com)

 Things to add